Changing your cat’s diet can be challenging, but it doesn’t have to be. Here are our top tips on how to transition your cat to a new food.

 Your cat’s digestive health

-If your cat is not finishing the food in their bowl, this could be because they’re filling up on other things, such as treats and table scraps, outside of regular meal times.
+If your cat is not finishing the food in their bowl, this could be because they’re filling up on other things, such as treats, table scraps or the neighbour’s cat food, outside of regular meal times.
 To ensure they have a healthy appetite come mealtime, ensure you’re feeding them the right food for their breed and life stage, as well as the correct quantities of food per day.
 It’s essential to limit treats until the transition to a new food is complete.

 Please be aware that if you are changing your cat’s diet completely – to a 100% wet diet, to a prescription diet or similar – it’s very important to consult with your local Greencross Vets before doing so.